herereadthis/redwall/src/jekyll_code/_posts/2014-07-18-information-architecture.md

 1. ***Organize the content of the site the way customers want to find it,*** vs how we internally organize the data (e.g. managerial structure, database structure, or just arbitrary preference)
 2. Allow design to be determined by content and intent; we will let ***form follow function***
 3. ***Determine major points of user errors*** and frustrations, and find optimal solutions.

+Since there is are lot of topics to cover, IA will be split into 3 articles

+* Part 1 (this article) will define scope, strategy and determining user needs.
+* Part 2 will illustrate building products and applications, and modelling site interaction.
+* Part 3 concerns surface-level site hierarchy, user experience, and graphic design.

 ----------------